-Associating Programs with MVON#
+Associating Programs with the MVextension

 Most programming languages have an extension that say what language it is.
 Python is .py, C# is .cs etc and MV BASIC does not follow this concept.

 In order to know that we are editing a BASIC program to enable Syntax highlighting.
 Intellisense and Linting, we need to tell VSCODE that files in the Workspace are linked to MVON#.
 This is achieved by adding the following setting to your Workspace settings.